-- Up to 4.91 million eggs or a maximum of 30% of available female escapement. - Final egg take target to be determined inseason based on availability of Tuya Lake for out plant and an estimated maximum of 50% enhanced to wild smolt production.
+- Up to 5.0 million eggs or a maximum of 30% of available female escapement. - Final egg take target to be determined inseason based on actual escapement into Tahltan Lake, and matching enhanced smolt production to expected wild smolt production.
 In consideration of the desire to minimize disturbance of natural spawning at the adult collection sites, the guideline for the last date that eggs will be collected at Tahltan Lake is September 25.